 Sometimes a Bark River Golok will show up on Amazon.
 I, however, recommend going through an authorized Bark River distributor.
 They’ll give you the broadest range of handle choices and excellent customer service.

 My favorite distributor is DLT Trading.
 I have used them many times.
 They have a close relationship with Bark River Knives and they’ve usually got the Bark River Golok in stock at a very competitive price with free shipping to boot.
-And as a thanks for supporting my site, here’s a $5 coupon to use at DLT Trading … no strings attached.
-Hey, five bucks is five bucks.

 And don’t forget, Bark River warrants all of its knives for life, including lifetime sharpening/reconditioning for the cost of shipping.